slarse/clanimtk/docs/index.rst

 * **Animation:** Any function that returns an ``AnimationGenerator``.

-All of these types, along with some other types used in the package, are type-defined in the `types module`_.
+All of these types, along with some other types used in the package, are type-defined in the :py:module::`~clanimtk.types` module.
 Do note that several of the types are simply aliases of each other, or other existing types.

 Knowing about these concepts, we can turn to the main functionality of ``clanimtk``, which is provided in the form of two decorators.